datoviz/datoviz/docs/userguide.md

 import datoviz as dvz

 # Create an application.
 The argument is reserved to optional flags, like dvz.APP_FLAGS_OFFSCREEN
-# to run an offscreen application (without window, saving a figure to a PNG file).
+# for running an offscreen application (without a window, saving a figure to a PNG file).
 # See the offscreen.py example.
 app = dvz.app(0)

-# Retrieve the app's batch, that contains a stream of Datoviz Intermediate Protocol that will be
+# Retrieve the app's batch, which contains a stream of Datoviz Intermediate Protocol requests that
-# processed at the next frame by the app's event loop.
+# will be processed at the next frame by the app's event loop.
 It's used to create visuals.
 batch = dvz.app_batch(app)

 # Create a scene, which handles the plotting objects (figures, panels, visuals, data, callbacks).